-Also, quizzes, homework assignments and readings will be posted on the class website.
+Also, quizzes, homework assignments, and readings will be posted on the class website.
 You will be given ample time to complete the quizzes and assignments.

-The instructor will hold weekly office hours via CarmenZoom.
-The times are given above.
+The instructor will hold weekly office hours in office.
+The time and location are given above.